-- 3.424 GBC's representation on the Publication Local Plan (2020) considers Policy DS2 to be sound and strongly supports the extent of the Strategic Gap between Fareham/Bridgemary and Stubbington/Lee-on-the-Solent in relation to the land east of Newgate Lane East.
-This support was retained in GBC's representation on the Revised Publication Local Plan (2021). - GBC previously raised an objection to Policy HA2 (Newgate Lane) in relation to the impact on the Strategic Gap during the Draft Local Plan consultation (2017).
+- 3.41 GBC's representation on the Publication Local Plan (2020) considers Policy DS2 to be sound and strongly supports the extent of the Strategic Gap between Fareham/Bridgemary and Stubbington/Lee-on-the-Solent in relation to the land east of Newgate Lane East.
+This support was retained in GBC's representation on the Revised Publication Local Plan (2021). - 3.42 GBC previously raised an objection to Policy HA2 (Newgate Lane) in relation to the impact on the Strategic Gap during the Draft Local Plan consultation (2017).
 However this allocation has subsequently been removed and the Strategic Gap designation in this area re-instated.
-In its representations to FBC on this matter GBC appended its previous objections in order that the Inspector can understand GBC's position on this issue, particularly as it is likely that the landowners and potential developers will be promoting this site through the EiP. - 3.443 GBC raised an objection to the Strategic Growth Areas during the consultation on the Fareham Borough Local Plan supplement (2020).
+In its representations to FBC on this matter GBC appended its previous objections in order that the Inspector can understand GBC's position on this issue, particularly as it is likely that the landowners and potential developers will be promoting this site through the EiP. - 3.43 GBC raised an objection to the Strategic Growth Areas during the consultation on the Fareham Borough Local Plan supplement (2020).
 The in-principle objection was then removed at the Publication Local Plan (2020) consultation as no allocations were proposed in this area.
 Since this time the 2021 Local Plan identified two allocations within part of the area covered by the Strategic Growth Area i.e. land south of Longfield Avenue and East of Crofton Cemetery.
 However, in a detailed report presented to GBC's Regulatory Board on 21st July 2021 to consider representations to the Local Plan GBC considered that sufficient detail was provided on two out of three matters in order not to raise an objection on these two particular matters.
 Firstly there would be no direct access onto the Stubbington Bypass and secondly the allocation policies included sufficient provision to ensure that a reasonable sized buffer adjacent the Stubbington Bypass would be retained to ensure a sense of gap between the settlements is maintained and when one is travelling along the Bypass there is a sense of moving between settlements in open countryside.
-The third matter relates to the holding objection on the road capacity and is covered in the transport section above.
+The third matter relates to the holding objection on the road capacity and is covered in the transport section above. - 3.44 GBC's representation on the Revised Publication Local Plan (2021) supports the aims of Policy NE9 but GBC consider that additional opportunities can be made within the plan to deliver multi-functional green infrastructure for allocated sites.
+GBC are also a partnership authority of PfSH and recognise that there is ongoing work in relation to the evidence for green infrastructure requirements within the sub-region.

-&lt;sup>5 (APP/A1720/W/21/3269030).
+5 (APP/A1720/W/21/3269030).